 Well, this is sort of the point.
 Companies do not hold onto your information when you pay with eChecks, since you’re technically paying from a unique source (i.e. a different check) each time.
 In essence, this allows bettors to refrain from having their information stored in a website.
 It may not always be necessary to be this cautious, but for the most risk-averse, there’s value in knowing their information isn’t readily available to the sportsbook they’re dealing with, even if they have a recurring relationship.

 Sports gambling sites may not always explicitly state it, but most do accept eChecks.
 If all else fails, give customer service a buzz.
-They can walk you through the transaction process.
+The best sportsbooks, like the ones we recommend, can walk you through the transaction process.

 Easy to Use